What is Cross Site Scripting?

 Intention of the Penetration Tester

 XSS vulnerabilities are more and more often found in single page web applications (SPA) as part of a penetration test, because a lot of business logic in the form of Java Script (JS) is moved to the front end.
 XSS vulnerabilities are probably the most widespread vulnerabilities for high-risk web applications today, as our pentesters are allowed to discover again and again.
 Even in API calls these attack vectors are found more often.
 It is important to us that all IT stakeholders understand that this kind of vulnerability is rightly rated with a high criticality and should not be neglected.
+Accordingly, this vulnerability is also described in the OWASP Testing Guide with a test case.

 Types of Cross Site Scripting